“You know what I love about Valentine’s Day?”

 * * * *

 He buzzes my apartment at seven-twenty.
 I don’t know how he’ll be dressed, but I go all out.
 It’s February so I can’t go too light.
-I pick a maroon skirt that drops a few inches below my knees.
-My favorite, and best, beige blouse on top.
+I pick a maroon dress with swirling cream lines dancing throughout that drops a few inches above my knees and hugs my hips as it does.
 I managed to get a hair appointment, and it’s up, an intricate French curl in the rear.
 I have a pair of diamond studs my parents gave me when I graduated from college.
 They are in my ears, and a gold necklace dangles from my neck.

 I have one ring on my right ring finger, but decide to keep the left one empty.
 I’m not so good with heels, but go with my best pair of two-inchers, in black.
 Finally, I dab myself with Channel No. 19, another gift from my parents.
 It is the first time I wear it.